Alstroemeria

 Alstroemeria (/ˌælstrᵻˈmɪəriə/), commonly called the Peruvian lily or lily of the Incas, is a genus of flowering plants in the family Alstroemeriaceae.
 They are all native to South America, although some have become naturalized in the United States, Mexico, Australia, New Zealand, Madeira and the Canary Islands.
-Almost all of the species are restricted to one of two distinct centers of diversity; one in central Chile, the other in eastern Brazil.
-Species of Alstroemeria from Chile are winter-growing plants, while those of Brazil are summer growing.
+Almost all of the species are restricted to one of two distinct centers of diversity: one in central Chile and southern Argentina, the other in eastern Brazil.
+Species of Alstroemeria from Patagonia are winter-growing plants, while those of Brazil are summer growing.
 All are long-lived perennials except A. graminea, a diminutive annual from the Atacama Desert of Chile.

 Description

 Plants of this genus grow from a cluster of tubers.
 They send up fertile and sterile stems, the fertile stems of some species reaching 1.5 m in height.
 The leaves are alternately arranged and resupinate, twisted on the petioles so that the undersides face up.
 The leaves are variable in shape and the blades have smooth edges.
 The flowers are solitary or borne in umbels.
 The flower has six petals each up to 5 cm long.
-They come in many shades of red, orange, purple, green, and white, flecked and striped and streaked with darker colors.
+They come in many shades of red, orange, yellow, green, purple, pink, and white, flecked and striped and streaked with darker colors.
 There are six curving stamens.
 The stigma has three lobes.
 The fruit is a capsule with three valves.
 Alstroemeria are classified as an inferior monocot, meaning the petals are located above the ovary and the leaf veins are parallel.

+Distribution and habitat

+The genus Alstroemeria is exclusively native to South America, with various species found ranging from Venezuela (3° north of the Equator), to Tierra del Fuego, Argentina (53° South).
+Within this range of the entire genus, two centers of species diversity are recognized, one in Brazil and one in Chile.

+In Chile, Alstroemeria is amongst the most diverse genera of vascular monocotyledons, with more than 50 recognized or accepted taxa (species, subspecies and varieties).
+Of these taxa, roughly 80% are endemic to the Mediterranean matorral zone of central Chile.

+In Brazil, which is home to more than 40 species, most Alstroemeria species are found outside of the Amazonian region, and are concentrated towards the south and east of the country.
+Alstroemeria can be found in almost all types of habitat, from forests to savannahs, caatingas to swamps, and commonly, high altitude grasslands and rocky outcrops, with typical altitudes ranging from 300m in the Amazon, to 2300m in the Itatiaia National Park.
+Most Brazilian species have relatively restricted distributions.